PEOPLE OPS PLAYBOOK

 Performance reviews can help you understand an individual’s performance — but what about performance trends across your company?

 That’s where people analytics comes in.
 People analytics is about using data to gain insights into your HR function.
-Companies are becoming increasingly interested in people analytics, with 71% seeing it as a high priority, according to Deloitte.
+Companies are becoming increasingly interested in people analytics, with CHROs citing people analytics as the top area where they need to increase their knowledge.

-When looking for a performance management HR platform, make sure you find one that offers analytics insights to help you understand leadership potential (among other metrics), based on the feedback gathered during performance reviews.
+When looking for a performance management HR platform, make sure you find one that uses analytics to comb through your performance data and offers AI-powered insights to help you understand leadership potential.

 7. Act on the results

-At the individual level, leadership performance reviews can be used to guide leaders’ learning and development.
+At the individual level, leadership evaluations can be used to guide leaders’ learning and development.

-Once you’ve conducted a review, schedule a development talk between the person being reviewed and their manager to offer immediate feedback on leadership skills.
+Once you’ve conducted an evaluation, schedule a development talk between the person being reviewed and their manager to offer immediate feedback on leadership skills.
 This should be presented as a constructive talk, with both parties given the opportunity to offer their opinions.

-Additionally, if someone is performing well the results of their review can be used as an indicator of a performance bonus they deserve.
+Additionally, if someone is performing well, the results of their evaluation can be used to determine whether they’re ready for a promotion or raise.

 Integrate the performance review process with your other HR initiatives

 Ideally, HR functions shouldn’t live in silos.
-The performance review process can be integrated into your other HR initiatives, like succession planning and training programs.
+The leadership evaluation process can be integrated into your other HR initiatives, like succession planning and training programs.

-Although performance reviews can be linked to financial incentives or promotion, we recommend keeping salary talks separate from a performance review discussion.
+Although leadership evaluations can be linked to financial incentives or promotions, we recommend keeping salary talks separate from a performance review discussion.
 This will allow the performance review to stay focused on progress and development.

 Ensure everyone understands what’s expected of them